Elder Care Criteria and Senior Living Admissions

 • Require daily nursing services

 Individuals may enter assisted living facilities from a private residence, rehabilitation center, skilled nursing facility, or a hospital.
 Regardless, the admissions process is the same.
+You must provide:

-• Facility Admissions Paperwork
+• Facility admissions paperwork

-• Negative Tuberculosis (TB) Test or Chest X-ray
+• Negative tuberculosis (TB) test or chest X-ray

 Find the Right Housing Options for You